CKIP-Joint/BLOOM-zh-1B1/README.md

 The multilingual language model BLOOM-zh features enhanced support for Traditional Chinese.
 BLOOM-zh has its origins in the open-source BLOOM models presented by BigScience in 2022.
 The technical specification can be found in the corresponding [paper](https://arxiv.org/abs/2303.04715).
 As of March 9nd 2023, the 1B1 parameter model is released with following unique features:

-- Multilingual: supports Traditional Chinese as well as the pretrained languages of BLOOM
+- Language: supports Traditional Chinese

 - Performance: performs significantly better on Traditional Chinese than the original BLOOM